anime-plus/graph/achievements.md

 </table>&nbsp;

 ###Perversion
 >Are you a pervert?
-Find out: 100 &divide; number of completed anime &times; ( number of completed ecchi anime &times; 2 + number of completed hentai anime &times; 4 ).
+Find out: `100 ÷ number of completed anime × ( number of completed ecchi anime × 2 + number of completed hentai anime × 4 )`.
 25% - level 1, 50% - level 2, 75% - level 3.

 <table>
 <tr>